UBC-MDS/DSCI-554_MDS_Retention/milestone1.md

 >We will create our survey using SurveyMonkey – www.surveymonkey.com , as we are not collecting any personal information also Survey monkey facilitates anonymous responses.
 Below is the link which states the anonymous response feature of Survey Monkey :
 Anonymous Response by Survey Monkey : _https://help.surveymonkey.com/articles/en_US/kb/How-do-I-make-surveys-anonymous_

+* Changes to the survey :
+> Due to technical issue we moved our survey from Survey Monkey to Qualitrics : https://ubc.ca1.qualtrics.com